sauravpandey123/Dynamic-Cartoon-Image-Processing-Platform/README.md

 ![Cartoonifier Image](./background.PNG)

-**Dynamic Cartoon Image Processing Platform** is a web-based application designed to transform images into cartoon-styled versions.
+This free cartoonifier is a web-based application designed to transform images into cartoon-styled versions.
 It is built with Flask, Python, and OpenCV, providing users with an interactive experience and offering various features to enhance and personalize the cartoon effect.

 ## Features